eProsima/Integration-Service-docs/docs/user_manual/systemhandle/ros1_sh.rst

   or :code:`BUILD_ROS1_TESTS` is used, case in which some additional ROS 1 packages :code:`mix` files required for testing will be built.

-  If a user wants to compile some additional packages to use them with *Integration Service*, the following command must be launched to compile it, adding as much packages to the list as desired:
+  If the user wants to compile some additional packages to use them with *Integration Service*, the following command must be launched to compile it, adding as much packages to the list as desired:

   .. code-block:: bash